-Whether you’re asking about a transaction or sending stupid GIFs, Honeyfi helps you start money conversations with your partner.
+Whether you’re asking about a transaction or simply taking notes, Honeyfi helps you start money conversations with your partner.
 As the money nerd, you can take 100% responsibility for signing up and connecting the accounts, your partner can just download, log in and participate.

 In my own marriage, I’ve used Honeyfi for around 2 months.
 During that time, I’ve spent a lot less time nagging my husband to send me receipts for tax purposes.
 I’ve also spent less time wondering about our grocery budget and what we purchased on Amazon.
 Communication in Honeyfi has replaced our transactional conversations.
 We still talk about our overall budget and our plans for the future, but we don’t need a spreadsheet in front of us for those conversations (even with Honeyfi, I keep a spreadsheet).

 HoneyFi does cost $60 for the year.
 There is a 30 day free trial so you can try it out before committing.